Learn about actual and potential costs

 Find the vendor to meet your needs

-There are about 70 tax preparation software suppliers in the United States.
-Collectively, the top four suppliers account for an estimated 62.5% of the market, indicating that there is a high level of concentration.
-High barriers to entry have kept new suppliers from flooding the market in response to rising...
+There are about 50 tax preparation software suppliers in the United States.
+Collectively, the top four suppliers account for over 50.0% of the market revenue, indicating a high level of concentration.
+High barriers to entry have kept new suppliers from flooding the market in response to rising demand for the...
 Subscribe to learn more.

 Questions to ask potential suppliers